isomerpages/moe-xinminsec/_our-curriculum/Academic Departments/Technology and Business.md

 <br>Mini Projects (Pygame) are open-ended tasks carried out as part of Secondary
 3 curriculum over 8 weeks.
 The project will be based on authentic tasks founded on real-world problems.
-There are 2 proposed implementations for the Mini Project, either hardware-based or software based.
+There are 2 proposed implementations for the Mini Project, either hardware-based or software-based.
 Students can choose to use either Halocode/Microbit microcontroller to create contraptions as a solution prototype to an identified problem in the community.
 Past projects include Recycling Shower for Toilet Flushes and Medicine boxes